Reflecting on Your Identities

 - How open will I be about my sexual orientation and gender identity with people in my host country?
 How might this impact my experience abroad?

-- How important is it for me to find other LGBTQ students and friends while I am abroad?
+- How important is it for me to find other LGBTQ+ students and friends while I am abroad?
 How will I connect with them?

-- What kinds of LGBTQ-friendly establishments, organizations, or resources are available in my host country?
+- What kinds of LGBTQ+-friendly establishments, organizations, or resources are available in my host country?
 How will I access them?

 - How will I incorporate my experiences abroad back into my life at UNT upon my return?

-- U.S. Department of State information for LGBT travelers
+- U.S. Department of State LGTBI Travelers

-- CIEE KnowledgeSeries on Identity
+- CIEE Knowledge Series on Identity